The Z press is an overhead press variation that targets the shoulders, triceps, and core due to the seated pressing position.

 Check out my article How Do Powerlifters Train Shoulders?
 (Definitive Guide) to get the inside scoop on how elite-level powerlifters train their delts.

-How To Program A Z Press
+How To Program a Z Press

 The reason for this is simply due to practicality.
 Performing the Z press with high intensities (>90% of your 1RM) will likely result in your core strength and/or hip mobility being the limiting factor instead of your pressing strength.